jonathanlu02/sf_car_break_ins/README.md

 # Result
 <img src="/Figures/breakins2.png"/>
 The majority of vehicle break-ins occur in popular tourist areas like Fisherman's Wharf, Lombard Street, Japantown.
 Van Ness Ave (blue line on map) is also a large street full of retail and shops, with plenty of tourist hotspots nearby.
 This makes it a prime place for thieves to steal from unsuspecting shoppers and tourists.
-Even Unions Square, a high-end retail location, is a vulnerable target.
+Even Union Square, a high-end retail location, is a vulnerable target.
 The brazen and coordinated smash-and-grab ring that made headlines in November 2021 is proof of that.